toolness/justfix-interview-ts-fun/README.md

 changing the source code.
 It's strongly recommended that you install any [TypeScript integration][] available for your editor of choice.

-Instead of constantly running `npm run build` whenever you make changes to the source code, you can run `npm run watch` in a separate terminal window.
-This will watch your source files for changes and rebuild as needed.

 ## Deployment